Deployment on AWS

 docker run --platform=linux/amd64 -v $(pwd)/config.json:/app/qrvey/config.json -it --rm qrvey.azurecr.io/qrvey-terraform-aws:${qrvey_version} apply --refresh-helm

-Services or Pods Not Starting Due to Spot Instances Disabled
+Services or Pods Not Starting When Spot Instances Disabled

-In some new AWS accounts, Spot Instances may be disabled by default.
-If, after a new deployment, you notice that services or pods are not coming up and there are no obvious errors, it may be due to Spot Instances not being enabled in your AWS account.
+In some new AWS accounts, Spot Instances can be disabled by default.
+After a new deployment, if you notice that services or pods are not coming up and there are no obvious errors, it might be because of Spot Instances not being enabled in your AWS account.

 To enable Spot Instances, run the following AWS CLI command: